What Is a Social Media and Is Facebook a Good Platform?

 What sounds more appealing?.

 Reading a status that says, “I’m currently hanging out with Will Smith!” or a picture of that person actually posing with Smith.

 A photo is definitely more engaging.

-When teenagers were interviewed about their social media use in March, 16-year-old Hamp Briley explained that kids these days don’t have time for facebook: “Twitter’s all statuses, instagram’s all pictures.
-People like to do more specific things like that instead of being on just facebook.”
+When teenagers were interviewed about how they use social media, 16 year old Hamp Briley explained that kids these days don’t have time for facebook.
+People like to do more specific things instead of being on just facebook.

 2. Facebook makes it impossible for you to stay private

-For many valid reasons, some people don’t like having their name come up when it’s typed into the facebook search bar.
+For many valid reasons, some people don’t like having their name come up when it is typed into the facebook search bar.

 However, most users this year found problems with changes to privacy settings.